timacdonald/log-fake/readme.md

 - a stack never has "currentContext" as it is reset each time it is resolved from the manager.
 - `getChannels` returns all channels - forgotten or not
+- Note that exception messages could change at any time and are not protected and are not considered breaking changes.